 Wet Ingredients

-- 1 cup sourdough starter discard (or active starter)
+- 1 cup (227g) sourdough starter discard (or active starter)

-- 3/4 cup light or dark brown sugar (to be mixed with wet ingredients)
+- ¾ cup (150g) light or dark brown sugar (to be mixed with wet ingredients)

-- 1/2 cup melted butter or melted coconut oil (we use organic coconut oil found here) Olive oil will also work but will change the flavor a little bit.
+- ½ cup melted butter or melted coconut oil (we use organic coconut oil found here) Olive oil also works but changes the flavor slightly

 - 2 large eggs